Diffusive buckling fronts in lattice-based metamaterials: Continuum model

-For better comparison, we take the average of the absolute node rotations at each vertical position, and plot its normalised value as a function of rescaled vertical position $z^{\star}$, going from top to bottom and taking compression into account, see Fig.\,\ref{fig:5}\textit{C}.
-The plots show the evolution of the experimentally observed (top) and numerically simulated (bottom) buckling front with different symbols/colours indicating different instances in time, again showing satisfactory agreement.
-Given the viscoelastic nature of the polyjet-printed resin (Agilus 30) \cite{abayazid2020material} its material properties might be strain-rate dependent.
-However, over a large range of compression speeds ($\SI{0.05}{\mm \per \s} \leq v \leq \SI{5}{\mm \per \s}$) the dynamics in our experiments remain unaltered when normalizing time by strain rate (see Fig.\,\ref{fig:5}\textit{D} and \textit{Materials and Methods}), implying constant material properties.
+For better comparison, we take the average of the absolute node rotations at each vertical position, and plot its normalised value as a function of dimensionless and rescaled vertical position $z^{\star} = 1 - z/ \left(L \left[1 - \epsilon \right] \right)$, going from top to bottom and taking compression into account, see Fig.\,\ref{fig:5}\textit{C}.
+The plots show the evolution of the experimentally observed (top) and numerically simulated (bottom) buckling front with different symbols/colours indicating different instances in time (or strain with $\epsilon = [0.05, 0.1, 0.15, 0.2]$), again showing satisfactory agreement.
+A quantitive analysis, comparing front location, width and velocity, is in Suppl.\,Info.\,Sec.\,V. Given the viscoelastic nature of the polyjet-printed resin (Agilus 30) \cite{abayazid2020material} its material properties are strain-rate dependent.
+However, over a large range of compression speeds ($\SI{0.05}{\mm \per \s} \leq v \leq \SI{50}{\mm \per \s}$) the dynamics in our experiments remain unaltered when normalizing time by strain rate (see Fig.\,\ref{fig:5}\textit{D} and \textit{Materials and Methods}).

 \textbf{Front manipulation.} An important outcome of our model is the direct link between lattice design parameters and buckling front propagation.
 This provides a means for manipulating and steering the fronts.
 Here we discuss two examples where this is achieved through local changes in the lattice structure, although changing local material parameters, such as the bond's Young's modulus, provides an alternate approach.
 In Fig.\,\ref{fig:5}\textit{E}, bonds within the red regions have been made thicker ($R_{\mathrm{bond}} = \SI{1.5}{\mm}$), causing local variations in i) the diffusivity constant ($D_{xz}$), ii) the strength of the source term ($R_{\theta}$), and iii) the onset of the latter becoming positive ($\epsilon_{\mathrm{crit}}$).
 This leads to front propagation around these regions - as predicted by the dynamic buckling model by assuming different coefficients locally - followed by their delayed buckling onset.
 Steering is also achieved by generating structural defects, such as randomly misplaced bonds, within suitably identified regions, which retards node rotation and causes the formation of (temporary) internal boundaries (see Suppl.\,Movie\,3\,\&\,4).
 The same methodology might now be applied to 3D-networks allowing for an expanded design space to enhance instability propagation, shielding of certain regions, or potentially (local) force attenuation - all of which are future research directions still to be explored.
 The latter might be of particular interest as we find that the amount of energy dissipated during one loading cycle is strongly dependent on lattice structure (see \textit{Materials and Methods} and Suppl.\,Info.\,Sec.\,III).